Sign In

 European Union (EU)

-Announcement of 125-page draft AI bill.
-Focus on “high-risk” AI uses.
+Announced a 125-page draft AI bill.
+Focused on “high-risk” uses of AI.

 USA